There Is No Literary Canon

 Literary canon is one of the most stubbornly elusive and poorly defined ideas that needlessly occupy the thoughts and imagination of those identifying as members of the book-reading community.
 In terms of absurdity, it’s on a par with taking a wild guess at what new kinky sex game will find its way into the newest installment of the Grey saga.

-It’s also the single most contentious issue present in the bookish world these days — and rightly so — with ferocious battles erupting every now and then in defense or against it, with whole legions of its loyal advocates and no less committed detractors clashing repeatedly and engaging in verbal skirmishes nearly on a daily basis on various book blogs, book-related podcasts, and op-eds printed in traditional newspapers, and with heated disputes raging over the divisive question: Which group is grossly underrepresented and which one is unjustly overrepresented there?
+It’s also the single most contentious issue present in the literary world these days — and rightly so — with ferocious battles erupting every now and then in defense or against it, with whole legions of its loyal advocates and no less committed detractors clashing repeatedly and engaging in verbal skirmishes nearly on a daily basis on various book blogs, book-related podcasts, and op-eds printed in traditional newspapers, and with heated disputes raging over the divisive question: Which group is grossly underrepresented and which one is unjustly overrepresented there?

 It’s a remarkably insoluble problem.
 But that’s how the situation presents itself right now, for, as of yet, no one has come up with one unanimously accepted, comprehensive list of titles and authors that may form the backbone of that currently both loved and loathed mythical canon.